 Disorders That Chiropractors Treat

 Chiropractors diagnose and treat many different spinal disorders that cause musculoskeletal or nerve pain.
-Similar to other kinds of physicians, a chiropractor performs a neurological and physical examination as part of her or his process of making an accurate diagnosis.
+Like other kinds of physicians, a chiropractor performs a neurological and physical examination as part of their process of making an accurate diagnosis.
 X-rays or CT scan studies may be ordered to confirm your diagnosis.
 This article highlights several spine-related problems that might be assessed and treated by chiropractic care.

 Cervicogenic headaches are caused by known neck pain.
 The pain from this type of headache is usually felt and/or behind the eyes, in the temples, in the back of the head.
 A headache may be confused for migraines or cluster headaches.

 Coccydynia is pain that develops in the spine’s tailbone.
-Some people who ride a bike for a long time or who fall down may develop coccydynia, which may get worse when sitting.
+Some people who ride a bike for a long time or fall may develop coccydynia, which may worsen when sitting.
 The pain starts without any cause.

-Degenerative disc disease (DDD) is usually associated with aging.
-As you become older, your discs break down because of years of strain, overuse, or misuse or — the pillow-like cushions between your vertebrae — can degenerate.
-The discs may lose shock absorption, elasticity, and flexibility.
+Degenerative disc disease (DDD) associated with aging happens as we age.
+The spinal discs break down because of strain, overuse, and misuse.
+Pillow-like cushions between your vertebrae can degenerate.
+The spinal discs may lose shock absorption, elasticity, and flexibility.
 They become thinner as they dehydrate.

-Herniated disc usually occurs in the neck or low back.
-A herniated disc can lead to pain once the outer ring (annulus) or interior matter (nucleus pulposus) presses on a nearby nerve root.
+A herniated disc usually occurs in the neck or low back.
+A herniated disc can lead to pain once the outer ring (annulus) or internal matter (nucleus pulposus) presses on a nearby nerve root.

 Myofascial pain is a chronic pain illness where pressure on sensitive points in your muscles–known as trigger points–can cause deep, aching pain in seemingly unrelated parts of your body.
-This is called referred pain.
-Sometimes myofascial pain feels like a “knot” in your muscle, and happens after a muscle is used repeatedly.
+It is called referred pain.
+Sometimes myofascial pain feels like a “knot” in your muscle and happens after repetitive use.

-Sciatica may occur when the sciatic nerve or a branch of the sciatic nerve is compressed or becomes bloated.
 Sciatica’s hallmark is moderate.
-Some people with sciatica describe the pain as sharp, like an electric-shock, or shooting.
+Sciatica may occur when the sciatic nerve or a sciatic nerve branch is compressed or becomes bloated.
+Some people with sciatica describe the pain as sharp, like an electric shock or shooting.

 Short leg or leg length discrepancy is also called limb length discrepancy (one leg is shorter than the other).

 Spondylosis or spinal osteoarthritis may affect the spine’s facet joints or other bones.
-This kind of arthritis is associated with aging.
+This kind of arthritis happens with aging.